 What is skin cancer?

 UV rays from the sun damage the cells in the upper level of your skin.
 Your skin cells aggregate to protect itself from harmful UV radiation and is often represented in a harmless or benign mole.
 However, in some cases the skin cells mutate, evolve in an irregular, uncontrollable manner and become malignant or cancerous.
-These cancerous cells may then spread beyond your skin to other parts of your body.
+These cancerous cells may then spread beyond your skin to other body parts.

 Skin cancers are named after the skin cell types that they originate from: